Contributed for use in USGenWeb Archives by Susan Walters

 between the present Spring House and the Upper Dublin line.
 Mr. Jenkins, in

-his "Historical Collections or Gwynedd," mentions Marmaduke Pardo, a native
+his "Historical Collections or Gwynedd," mentions Marmaduke Pardo,

 of Wales, a teacher here in 1729, who may have taught in the aforesaid